Sardhendu/DeepFaceRecognition/README.md

 ## Deep Face Recognition

 ### ABOUT THE MODULE
-This Application implements ideas from "FaceNet" by Florian Schroff, Dmitry Kalenichenko and James Philbin. https://arxiv.org/abs/1503.03832.
-The module is developed from scratch using Tensorflow.
-The application makes use of transfer learning with Google Net (NN4 small (96x96)) architecture.
+This Application implements ideas from the paper FaceNet by Florian Schroff, Dmitry Kalenichenko and James Philbin.
+The module is developed from scratch using Tensorflow and makes use of transfer learning with Google Net (NN4 small (96x96)) architecture.

 ### OVERVIEW